mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 cities are fairly specialized in their industrial or social activities.

-There are several cities each specialising in agriculture, light and heavy industry, and even an artists’ colony.
+There are several cities each specialising in agriculture, light and heavy industry, and even an artists' colony.
 However this is not taken to extremes.
 Almost all settlements have some industry, some food production and some technical capabilities.
 There are a number of more general settlements, but these are of much lesser economic